Damian Lillard asks the Trail Blazers for a trade, sources tell AP

 Lillard asked the Trail Blazers for a trade, a move that will end the seven-time All-Star's tenure with that team, two people familiar with the matter said Saturday.

 Lillard will generate interest from the Miami Heat and Brooklyn Nets, among others, according to the people who spoke to The Associated Press on condition of anonymity because no details were announced publicly.
-One of the people told the AP that Lillard's preference is Miami, though that hardly guarantees the Trail Blazers will work to facilitate that specific move.
+One of the people told the AP that Lillard's preference is Miami — the reigning Eastern Conference champion — though that hardly guarantees the Trail Blazers will work to facilitate that specific move.

 Lillard is coming off a season in which he averaged 32.2 points for the Trail Blazers.
 He is a seven-time All-NBA selection and was selected to the NBA's 75th anniversary team — but he has never been close to a title in his 11 seasons in the league.